 What are the bones?

-Its matrix contains collagen and calcium ions which together provide firmness.
-There is no specific flexibility in it.
-It provides support and protection to the body as well as forms a protective framework for soft organs.
+Its matrix contains collagen and calcium ions, which together provide firmness.
+It has no specific flexibility.
+It supports and protects the body and forms a protective framework for soft organs.

 What is fluid connective tissue?